 - 1911 ‘Levenite

 TAKE THE VIRTUAL TOUR

 Take our “virtual” walking tour of historic downtown Mooresville, Indiana.
-Then check-out our audio tour guide on CD and walk the self-guided route yourself.
+Then check-out our audio tour guide on CD (along with this handout) and walk the self-guided route yourself.

 Do you recognize these famous folks who hailed from Mooresville, Indiana?
 Find out here.